SrivardhanSharma/CSTriviaApi/docs/APIDoc.md

 https://{api-id}.execute-api.{region}.amazonaws.com/Prod
 ```

-The base URL is printed as the `ApiUrl` output after running `sam deploy`.

 ## Authentication

 None.
-All endpoints are public with no API key or auth token required, since this is a personal/demo project.
+All endpoints are public with no API key or auth token required, since this is a personal project.
 See [Security Considerations](architectureDeepDive.md#security-considerations) for the tradeoffs of this decision.

 ### Headers Required